 45 days for Safety Net Assistance.

-After you complete your application and turn it in, you will generally
+After you fill out your application and turn it in, you will usually

 be seen first in a group setting.
 You will talk to an eligibility

 worker individually after the group.
 You may be given a follow-up

 appointment with a worker from our office.
 At this time, a number

 of questions may be asked of you, depending on your particular

 circumstances.
 Some general things you might expect are:

 If you are a single parent, you may be required to have an interview